Do you want your tribe to share the same cool email addresses suffix like @smith.org, @smith.family, @thesmithes.club… ?

 The pattern

-Let’s say you want everyone in your family (or friends) to share the same email domain : mom@myfunky.family, jul@myfunky.family, dog@myfunky.family, …
+Let’s say you chose Gandi as a front domain and email provider for your family (or friends) to share the same email domain : thelma@smith.org, tim@smith.org, tom@smith.org, …

-The basic steps for this are explained in the following paragraphs :
+Details for each step are explained in the following paragraphs.

-You need an email server to forward emails received at @myfunky.family to each members’ personal mailbox.
+So you need an email server to forward emails received at @smith.org to each members’ personal mailbox.

-In this tutorial we don’t want to host the email server ourselves, so you may choose any email provider offering a forwarding service to external email addresses (I guess they all provide it).
+In this tutorial we don’t want to host the email server ourselves, so you should choose any email provider offering a forwarding service to external email addresses (I guess they all provide it).
 It may be the one of your personal mailbox or a totally different one.
-Often the domain registrar itself will offer it already so you probably don’t need to go further.
+Often the domain registrar itself will offer this already so you probably don’t need to look further.

-For each family member (after having configured the MX records) you will need to add a forward rule :
+For each family member you will need to add a forward rule ; e.g. :

 From To